 Types of solar energy take many different forms and that is a real positive in an adaptability sense.
 Because there are several types of systems that can be deployed to suit certain circumstances.
 Ranging from PV panels and curved mirrors to generate electricity to systems that are ideal for heating hot water and pools.
 The variety of solar systems and technology including solar cells, passive solar, and solar panels could help us to take a step away from our reliance on traditional methods.

-Into the future, we're likely to see more and more solar panels on roofs and dotted across our landscapes.
+In the future, we're likely to see more and more solar panels on roofs and solar power plants dotted across our landscapes.
 There’s little doubt as we pursue cleaner energy sources that the different types of solar energy we know about today, and perhaps some yet to be invented, will be at the forefront of the clean green solar energy revolution we’re seeking.

 |O. I. Okoro & T. C. Madueme (2006) Solar energy: a necessary investment in a developing economy, International Journal of Sustainable Energy, 25:1, 23-31, DOI: 10.1080/14786450600593147|